Skip to content

 }

-public function handle(array $arguments, ToolContext $context): ToolResult
+public function handle(array $params, ToolContext $context): ToolResult

 {

-$order = Order::find($arguments['order_id']);
+$order = Order::find($params['order_id']);

 if (! $order) {